ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 #### Training The Language Model

-- [EMNLP 2020, Token-prob-based] [Calibration of Pre-trained Transformers](https://arxiv.org/pdf/2003.07892) *Shrey Desai et.al.* 17 Mar 2020
+- [EMNLP 2020, **Token-prob-based Confidence**] [Calibration of Pre-trained Transformers](https://arxiv.org/pdf/2003.07892) *Shrey Desai et.al.* 17 Mar 2020

   > Investigate calibration in pre-trained transformer models & in-domain and OOD settings.
 Find: 1) Pre-trained models are calibrated in-domain.
 2) Label smooth is better that temperature scaling in OOD setting

-- [TACL 2021, Token-prob-based] [How Can We Know When Language Models Know?
+- [TACL 2021, **Token-prob-based Confidence**] [How Can We Know When Language Models Know?
 On the Calibration of Language Models for Question Answering](https://arxiv.org/abs/2012.00955) *Zhengbao Jiang et.al.*  2 Dec 2020

   >1)Investigate calibration (answerr: not good) in generative language models (e.g., T5) in QA task (OOD settings).
 2) Examine the effectiveness of some methods (fine-tuning, post-hoc probability modification, or adjustment of the predicted outputs or inputs)

-- [TMLR 2022] [Teaching Models to Express Their Uncertainty in Words](https://arxiv.org/abs/2205.14334) *Stephanie Lin et.al.* 28 May 2022
+- [TMLR 2022, **Token-prob-based & Verbalized Confidence**] [Teaching Models to Express Their Uncertainty in Words](https://arxiv.org/abs/2205.14334) *Stephanie Lin et.al.* 28 May 2022

   >  The first time a model has been shown to express calibrated uncertainty about its own answers in natural language.
 For testing calibration, we introduce the CalibratedMath suite of tasks

-- [ACL 2023] [A Close Look into the Calibration of Pre-trained Language Models](https://arxiv.org/abs/2211.00151) *Yangyi Chen et.al.*  31 Oct 2022
+- [ACL 2023, **Token-prob-based Confidence**] [A Close Look into the Calibration of Pre-trained Language Models](https://arxiv.org/abs/2211.00151) *Yangyi Chen et.al.*  31 Oct 2022

   > Answer two questions: (1) Do PLMs learn to become calibrated in the training process?
 (No) (2) How effective are existing calibration methods? (learnable methods significantly reduce PLMs’ confidence in wrong predictions)

-- [NeurIPS 2024] [Alignment for Honesty](https://arxiv.org/abs/2312.07000) *Yuqing Yang et.al.* 12 Dec 2023
+- [NeurIPS 2024, **Verbalized Confidence & Self-consistency**] [Alignment for Honesty](https://arxiv.org/abs/2312.07000) *Yuqing Yang et.al.* 12 Dec 2023

   > 1)Establishing a precise problem definition and defining “honesty” 2)introduce a flexible training framework which emphasize honesty without sacrificing performance on other tasks

+- [:star: NeurIPS Safe Generative AI Workshop 2024, **Semantic Uncertainty**] [Fine-Tuning Large Language Models to Appropriately Abstain with Semantic Entropy](https://arxiv.org/abs/2410.17234) *Benedict Aaron Tjandra et.al.*  22 Oct 2024

+  > Existing methods rely on the existence of ground-truth labels or are limited to short-form responses.
+This paper proposes fine-tuning using semantic entropy, an uncertainty measure derived from introspection into the model which does not require external labels.

 #### Utilizing Internal States or Attention Weights